 If you buy alcohol on board, you can consume it anywhere on the train.
 Remember to drink responsibly—unruly behavior could result in being asked to leave the train.

-Some café cars feature seating on both sides of the retail space, while others may include business-class seating.
-If you see business-class seating, remember that those seats are reserved for passengers with a business-class ticket.
+Some café cars offer seating on both sides of the retail space, while others may feature business-class seating.
+Please note that business-class seating is exclusively for passengers holding business-class tickets.

 You will find the café on the lower level on trains with a Superliner Sightseer Lounge car.
 This design allows for easy refreshment access while passengers enjoy panoramic views from the upper lounge.